-Lake Garda, the largest Italian lake, is divided into three regions belonging to three different provinces: the south east belongs to the province of Verona, the south west area belongs to the province of Brescia and the north area belongs to the province of Trento.
+Lake Garda, the largest Italian lake, is divided into three provinces belonging to three different regions: the south east belongs to the province of Verona, the south west area belongs to the province of Brescia and the north area belongs to the province of Trento.
 The latter is also known as Garda Trentino.

 Garda Trentino refers to the north part of Lake Garda which includes the towns of Riva del Garda, Torbole, Arco, Nago, Tenno, Dro and Drena.
 It is the first region with a Mediterranean climate that visitors to Europe will come across on their way south.
 The north part of Lake Garda is the perfect setting for holidays, where it is easy to relax and have fun at the same time: sailing and windsurfing, mountain biking, trekking, nordic walking, free climbing and canyoning are just some of the sports you can enjoy there.

 As you travel through the area you will come across ancient castles, medieval villages and natural landscapes, where the flavours of the food, wine and olive oil are still genuine.

 From 4-star hotels to bed and breakfasts, from holiday apartments to campsites and even farm-stays, you will find the right holiday accommodation for you - there is something to suit everyone.
 Qualified operators in the outdoor activity sector will ensure that you get a made to measure service: courses to learn the various activities, guided excursions with qualified instructors, and hire of innovative equipment.